katel85/pands-project2021-/README.md

 ## Summary of Fisher's Iris Data Set.

 The Fisher Iris Data Set is multivariate dataset .
 The data set  is the measurement of the length and width of both sepals and petals of three different species of the Iris flower (Setosa, Versicolor and Virginica) .
 In total there are 150 measurements.
 The British statistician and biologist Ronald Fisher published this dataset in his 1936 paper “The use of multiple measurements in taxonomic problems” as an example of linear discriminant analysis.
 Initially data was only collected for two of the species (Setosa and Versicolor) to demonstate the dicriminant analysis.
 The Iris virginica data was collected to extend Fisher’s technique and to test Randolph’s (1934) hypothesis that Iris versicolor is a polyploid hybrid of the two other species which is related to the fact that Iris setosa is a diploid species with 38 chromosomes, Iris virginica a tetraploid and Iris versicolor having 108 chromosomes is a hexaploid.[1].
-This is perhaps the best known database to be found in the pattern recognition literature.
+This is perhaps the best known database to be found in pattern recognition literature.
 Fisher's paper is a classic in the field and is referenced frequently to this day.
 If you search for Iris Dataset on google you will actually get 3.9 million results.
 That alone will tell us how often this dataset is being used and researched by others.
 The reasons this dataset is so often used is:

 -   Iris dataset contains 150 observations, it is small and simple but not trivial.
 For beginners this is a great place to start and learn some simple tricks to plot and analyze data.